My Orthodontic and Dentofacial Philosophy: Factors that inform treatment planning

 Dentofacial Health and Stability of the Occlusion

-The final corrected positions of the teeth must also take into consideration the long-term health and stability of the periodontium (supporting gums and bone), the functional dentofacial structures (temporomandibular joint, or jaw joint, and the chewing muscles), and the teeth themselves.
-As mentioned above, teeth can be seen to be passengers within the periodontium with a limited range of displacement before such issues as gingival recession or lack of bony support for the teeth may arise.
-On the other hand, if the upper and lower teeth are well-aligned within their supporting tissues but not well aligned to each other, a dysfunctional relationship of the teeth will result (malocclusion).
-In such cases, the possibility of excessive wearing of the teeth and/or disturbances within the jaw joint and chewing muscles may increase, especially if a tooth-grinding habit (bruxism) develops.
+Teeth can be seen to be passengers within the periodontium with a limited range of displacement before such issues as gingival recession or lack of bony support for the teeth may arise.
+On the other hand, if the upper and lower teeth are well-aligned within their supporting tissues but not well-aligned to each other, a dysfunctional relationship between the teeth will result (malocclusion).
+In such cases, the possibility of excessive wear and deterioration of the teeth and/or disturbances within the jaw joint and chewing muscles may increase, especially if a tooth-grinding habit (bruxism) develops.
 Each of these factors influences treatment planning, choice of appliances, and advisability of surgical procedures.

 Preferences of the Patient